 The honest and (slightly) selfish truth.

 It wasn’t until we had a baby this year that it all sank in.
-Maybe the too many hours reading medium posts, self help books and yearning for a better life hit home too.
+Maybe the too many hours reading medium posts, books and yearning for a better life hit home too.

 After I finished my career as a chef I wanted to recruit because I was really interested in people.
 Interviewing them, Employing them and understanding how they fit into businesses.
 This has given me an amazingly unique perspective on the world especially when it comes to business.